-Date Event Explanation Monday 9 th January Options process begins We would encourage you to begin to talk to your child about their available options as soon as possible.
+Date Event Explanation Wednesday 8 th January Options process begins We would encourage you to begin to talk to your child about their available options as soon as possible.
 Go through the booklet and watch the subject videos with them.
 They will soon have a broad idea of which subjects interest them the most.
 To access the full video playlist, click this link or scan the QR code on the front cover of this booklet.
 Alternatively, scan the QR code on the relevant subject page.
-Wednesday 31 st January Options Fair The Options Fair takes place from 4:30pm to 6pm.
+Wednesday 29 th January Options Fair The Options Fair takes place from 4:30pm to 6pm.
 The Options Fair is held in school and gives you and your child the opportunity to speak with our Heads of Department about each subject.
 You will be sent an online form to confirm your attendance.
-Sunday 4 th February Deadline for submission of Options form Please complete the options form by scanning the QR code below or visiting https://forms.office.com/r/xbGjm55sXG
+Wednesday 5 th February Deadline for submission of Options form Please complete the options form by scanning the QR code below or visiting https://forms.office.com/e/3CLQU2J9dR Please note that pupils are less likely to be timetabled to their first preferences if their choices are received after 05/02/2024